paurushdharsinha/BootMovies/README.md

 -- Installation
 1) Clone the repository.
    Open git bash in folder where you want to clone the repository.
-   Run the following command:-
+   Run the following command:
    git clone https://github.com/your-username/bootmoves.git

 2) Install the dependencies.
-   Run following command in your IDE:- npm install npm i nodemon
+   Run following command one by one in your IDE:
+  a) npm install
+  b) npm i nodemon

 4) Run the server.
-   Run the following command in your IDE:- nodemon app.js
+   Run the following command in your IDE: nodemon app.js